-Researchers have theorized that these attacks should be extremely effective in many real-world contexts, but so far it has been difficult to reason about when they would be successful and how long the attacks would take.
+Researchers have theorized that these attacks should be extremely effective in many real-world contexts, but so far it has been difficult to reason about when these attacks would be successful and how long they would take.

-Here we extend a version of the long-term intersection attack called the statistical disclosure attack [12] to work in real-world circumstances.
+Here we extend a version of the long-term intersection attack called the statistical disclosure attack [13] to work in real-world circumstances.
 Specifically, whereas the original model for this attack makes strong assumptions about sender behavior and only works against a single batch mix, we show how an attacker can learn Alice's regular recipients even when:

-- Alice chooses non-uniformly among her communication partners, and can send multiple messages in a single batch. - The attacker lacks a priori knowledge of the network's average behavior when Alice is not sending messages. - Mixes use a different batching algorithm, such as Mixmaster's dynamic-pool algorithm [22, 27] or its generalization [14].
+• Alice chooses non-uniformly among her communication partners, and can send multiple messages in a single batch.

-- Alice uses a mix network (of any topology, with synchronous or asynchronous batching) to relay her messages through a succession of mixes, instead of using just a single mix. - Alice disguises when she is sending real messages by sending traffic padding to mix nodes in the network. - The attacker can only view a subset of the messages entering and leaving the network (so long as this subset includes some messages from Alice and some messages to Alice's recipients). - The cover traffic generated by other senders changes slowly over time.
-(We do not address this case completely).
+- The attacker lacks a priori knowledge of the network's average behavior when Alice is not sending messages. - Mixes use a different batching algorithm, such as Mixmaster's dynamic-pool algorithm [25, 30] or its generalization [17]. - Alice uses a mix network (of any topology, with synchronous or asynchronous batching) to relay her messages through a succession of mixes, instead of using just a single mix. - Alice disguises when she is sending real messages by sending padding traffic to be dropped by mix nodes in the network. - The attacker can only view a subset of the messages entering and leaving the network (so long as this subset includes some messages from Alice and some messages to Alice's recipients). - The cover traffic generated by other senders changes slowly over time.
+(We do not address this case completely.)